Let’s talk about dog poo

 Black tarry sticky poo

-Black sticky poo can be the sign that blood is present.
+Black sticky dog poo can be the sign that blood is present.
 This could be from bouts of colitis or an upper GI bleed.
 If your dog is passing these kinds of poos, then speak to your vet.

 Mucus